 Approval of grants will be delegated to City staff.
-Development Services staff will review the applications, and the amounts of the proposed work, and make recommendations to an interdepartmental Grants Review Group consisting of members of the Executive Management Team.
-The Grants Review Group will make decisions on the allocation of grants.
+Development Services staff will review the applications, and the amounts of the proposed work, and make recommendations to an interdepartmental Grants Review Committee consisting of members of the Executive Management Team.
+A scorecard will be used, to assist both City staff, and The Grants Review Committee in making decisions on the allocation of grants.
+The Grants Review Committee may also make decision on limiting the number of successful applications, based on the amount of funding available through established reserves.